 Even with Macau’s phenomenal growth over the years there are current indications that its development is slowing down.
 This is a concern for the economic leaders of Macau as gambling and the retail and entertainment businesses that support it, constitutes as the only major industry.
 In 2018 the Macau casinos raked in $37.6 billion gaming revenue, however in April 2019 it dropped by 8.3%, being the biggest year-on-year drop since June 2016.

 Problem Gambling in Macau

-It is not just the visitors to the casinos who have been exhibiting signs of a gambling problem in increased numbers, but also casino workers.
-Seeing the enormous amounts of money players are capable of winning and, of course, being right there on the premises, casino employees can be easily tempted.
+It is not just the visitors to the casinos who have been exhibiting signs of a gambling problem in increased numbers, but also the casino workers.
+Seeing the enormous amounts of money players are capable of winning and being right there on the premises, casino employees can be easily tempted.

-The law enacted in 2012 to uniformly raise the minimum age in Macau to 21 for both gambling and working in a casino represents one attempt by the Government to address the problem.
+In 2012 a law was passed to raise the minimum age to 21 for both gambling and working in a casino - this represents one of the attempts by the Government to address the problem.
 Its purpose is to ensure that young people in Macau would “not be influenced by the adverse effects of gambling until they are mentally mature.”